shampliu/shampliu/README.md

-Hi there!
-I'm Chang, a freelance creative developer focused on WebGL and Javascript experiences.
-I mostly make websites but would love to branch out to installations and games in the future.
-I also do [photography](https://www.instagram.com/shampliu/) on the side.
+Hi I'm Chang, a creative technologist focused on realtime 3D graphics / design engineering.
+I mostly work on the web but would love to branch out to installations and games.
+I also work on [photos / videos](https://www.instagram.com/shampliu/).